nicofff/baas/SOLVING.md

+This file contains a description of my advances towards trying to generate a better battleship algorithm.
+I'm writing this as documentation if I manage to solve this, or as a starting guide for enyone else who wants to get a shot at this.

 First of all disclaimers:

 · I'm not a computer scientist, I'm a systems engineer.
 If you are hoping for cool math, you are in the wrong place.